Henry Bolte: Parliamentary career

+Bolte was founding president of the Liberal Party's Meredith branch in 1945 and was a delegate to its inaugural state council.
+He first stood for parliament at the 1945 state election, running unsuccessfully in the seat of Hampden, but reprised his candidacy in 1947 and defeated the incumbent Australian Labor Party (ALP) member Raymond Hyatt.

 Victorian politics was volatile at this time, with a succession of weak short-term governments.
 The electoral system was malapportioned in favour of rural areas, which gave the Liberals' junior partner, the Country Party disproportionate power.
 As a rural Liberal, Bolte despised the Country Party nearly as much as the Labor Party.
 In April 1935, Country Party leader and Deputy Premier Albert Dunstan unexpectedly withdrew support for the Premier, Stanley Argyle, breaking the coalition agreement and forming a minority Country government, which Labor supported in return for some policy concessions.

 When Bolte was elected to Parliament in 1947 the Liberal leader was Thomas Hollway, who also came from Ballarat but was somewhat less conservative than Bolte.
 In 1951 Hollway tried to reform the electoral system, which caused a split in the Liberal Party and his replacement by Les Norman, with Bolte as Deputy Leader.
 Norman would lose his seat to Hollway in 1952, and be replaced as leader by Trevor Oldham.
 When Oldham was killed on BOAC Flight 783 in May 1953, Bolte succeeded him.

-The Labor Party under John Cain senior had come to power at the 1952 elections, but in 1955 the party suffered a split over the issue of communist influence in the trade unions.
+The Labor Party under John Cain Sr. had come to power at the 1952 elections, but in 1955 the party suffered a split over the issue of communist influence in the trade unions.
 With Cain's government reeling, Bolte tabled a no-confidence motion on 19 April.
 The anti-communist Catholic MPs, who had organised as the Australian Labor Party (Anti-Communist), crossed the floor to support the no-confidence motion, bringing Cain down.

 Due in large part to Labor (A-C) directing its second preferences to the Liberals, Bolte won the ensuing election with a huge majority, routing both Labor and the Country Party.
 There was little hint at the time that he would reverse the pattern of unstable government in Victoria; he headed the state's 11th government in 12 years.
 However, he was able to form the first stable non-Labor government in Victoria for many years.

 Bolte was a rough-hewn politician who liked to be seen as a simple farmer, but he had a shrewd political mind.
 With the help of the expelled faction of the Labor Party, which became the Democratic Labor Party, Bolte was able to consolidate his position.
 Due in part to the DLP continuing to direct its preferences to the Liberals at elections, Bolte was reelected six times.
 His populist attacks on the trade unions, intellectuals, protesters and the press won him a large following.
 It peaked at the 1967 election, which saw the opposition reduced to just 28 seats (16 Labor and 12 Country) in total.